veykos/mithril-query-jsdom/README.md

 ```

 Notice how we comparing to the normal mihtril-query mounting of a component we pass a third argument which is ```dom.window```.
 After the component is mounted you can do simple queries with mithril-query or query directly the DOM through dom.window / dom.document.
 Keep in mind you'll need to query using getElementById / querySelector.
 You have all the window / document methods that JSDOM supports to unleash your testing creativity.
 This is very useful if you'd want to test for CSS as domino doesn't support getComputedStyle.

+If you skip passing the JSDOM created window object, then mithril-query's default way of working will be to create a DOM with domino js.

+## Credits and support

+The mitrhil-query team created the library so all thanks for the basic package goes to them
+Any questions, issues and bugs you find should be forwarded to them if they're not related to the JSDOM functionality.